How do you know when to suspect whooping cough?

-The kids will make light of it because they don’t feel particularly ill, but nighttime spasms can really disrupt sleep badly with the obvious consequences.
+The kids will make light of it because they don’t feel particularly ill.
+However, night time spasms can really disrupt sleep badly with the obvious consequences.

 Whooping cough (pertussis) incubates and developes slowly over about 10 to 14 days.
 It can be that long before coughing starts after symptoms like sore throat or a bit of a cold.

-It is just an ordinary tickly cough to start with but over a few more days turns into a cough that comes in severe spasms, with not much else in between.
+It is just an ordinary tickly cough to start with.
+Over a few more days it turns into a cough that comes in severe spasms, with not much else in between.

 Most cases nowadays are in teenagers and adults.

-Most people would not be unduly worried if these unpleasant symptoms went on for a small number of days, and many coughing illnesses seem like this and then start to clear up.
-Whooping cough will go on for at least 3 weeks as a rule and can go on for 3 months in bad cases.
+Most people would not be unduly worried if these unpleasant symptoms went on for just a small number of days.
+Many coughing illnesses seem like this and then start to clear up.
+Whooping cough will go on for at least 3 weeks as a rule.
+It can go on for 3 months in bad cases.

 If such a cough is still getting worse after choking attacks have been going on for a week then whooping cough should be strongly suspected.
 Even earlier if there is whooping or vomiting or apnoea (stopping breathing).